 As you pursue your degree, please feel free to seek support and advice from Yale's many resources.
 We have many programs available to help you, including:

 - the Transitions Program for newly entering students;

 - advising sessions, with the Office for Graduate Student Development and Diversity (OGSDD) Senior Associate Dean or Assistant Dean or with trained graduate student fellows, to discuss your academic progress or other issues that concern you;

-- the Dean's Emerging Scholars Initiative, for students who want to pursue research or become active in issues of diversity and identity and who come from underrepresented or economically disadvantaged backgrounds, or who are first-generation college graduates or women in STEM fields;
+- the Emerging Scholars Initiative, for students who want to pursue research or become active in issues of diversity, equity, inclusion, and identity and who come from underrepresented or economically disadvantaged backgrounds, or who are first-generation college graduates or women in STEM fields;

 - a 4-Tiered Mentoring Program, connecting graduate students with undergraduates, post-docs, and faculty;